klasnordmark/nordmark_cores/README.md

 # nordmark_cores
-Library with any number of small Fusesoc cores I clean up and make public
+Library with any number of small Fusesoc cores I clean up and make public.